b9org/b9/docs/build-a-runtime/index.md

 }
 ```

-The `generateCode` function takes a `functionIndex` as it's only parameter.
+The `generateCode` function takes a `functionIndex` as it's only immediate.
 It start's by accessing the current function using `virtualMachine_.getFunction(functionIndex)`.
 Recall that `getFunction()` is part of the `VirtualMachine` class, and it uses the function index to access a `FunctionDef` in the Module's function vector.
 We store it's return value in the function pointer `*function`.

 The `rc` value is the return code of `compilerMethodBuilder`, and will return 0 on success.